fribalet/FCSplankton/README.md

-# FCS_analysis
+# FCS_plankton
-An R script to process FCS files.
-The script allows you to do gate population of interest and perform aggregate statistics.
+A R package for analyzing phytoplankton population from discrete flow cytometry data.
+The script allows you to do gate population of interest, save gating parameters, and perform aggregate statistics.